ALERT

 Li-Cor Odyssey CLx Western blot scanner

-PTI Quantamaster 40 Fluorimeter #1 Ross S913
+PTI Quantamaster 40 Fluorimeter #1 Ross S913 - curretly not in use because other equipment stored on and around this.

-PTI Quantamaster 40 Fluorimeter #2 Ross S972
+PTI Quantamaster 40 Fluorimeter #2 - now in storage

 MetaMorph image analysis #1